YannCebron/m68kplugin/docs/known_issues.md

 ### Misc

-- EOL comment: do not include preceding WS in PSI
 - `'\'` and `''''` are valid string literals
 - do not allow spaces (?!)
 - support `equr`/`reg` etc. replacement names `jsr _LVO_Something(MY_A7_CUSTOM_NAME)`